Foundations of Black Hole Accretion Disk Theory: Thin Disks

 The topology of the sonic point is important, because physically acceptable solutions must be of the saddle or nodal type; the spiral type is forbidden.
 The topology may be classified by the eigenvalues $\lambda_1, \lambda_2, \lambda_3$ of the Jacobi matrix,

-Because ${\rm det}({\cal J}) =0$, only two eigenvalues $\lambda_1, \lambda_2$ are non-zero, and the quadratic characteristic equation that determines them takes the form,
+Because $\det({\cal J}) =0$, only two eigenvalues $\lambda_1, \lambda_2$ are non-zero, and the quadratic characteristic equation that determines them takes the form,

-The nodal type is given by $\lambda_1\lambda_2 > 0$ and the saddle type by $\lambda_1\lambda_2 < 0$, as marked in Figure~\ref{fig:sonic-point-location} with the dotted and the solid lines, respectively.
-For the lowest values of $\alpha$ only the saddle type solutions exist.
+The nodal-type solution is given by $\lambda_1\lambda_2 > 0$ and the saddle type by $\lambda_1\lambda_2 < 0$, as marked in Figure~\ref{fig:sonic-point-location} with the dotted and the solid lines, respectively.
+For the lowest values of $\alpha$ only the saddle-type solutions exist.
 For moderate values of $\alpha$ ($0.1\le\alpha\le0.4$) the topological type of the sonic point changes at least once with increasing accretion rate.
-For the highest $\alpha$ solutions, only nodal type critical points exist.
+For the highest $\alpha$ solutions, only nodal-type critical points exist.